-I created an exact model of the panda chacter without thinking.
+For this week, I decided to mold and cast the panda I created in week 1.
+I created an exact model of the panda chacter without considering this part of the project.
 The problem was there was some of the parts was not Shopbot cutable.
-For example the panda had smaller legs and bigger feet for fat panda effect.
+For example the panda had smaller legs and bigger feet for the fat panda effect.
 But because there was no way to cut this, it ended up that the entire leg was the bigger size of the feet.
-Additionally there was no "middle" of the panda, so the arms are fatter on one side that the other.
+Additionally there was no "middle" of the panda.
+I decided to cut the panda in "half" along the ears, so at least the ears would match up on both sides.
+Unfortunately this caused the arms and legs to be fatter on one side that the other.

 I made the mold in two halfs.
 I sized the STL panda object in VCarve based on the Z axis, the length from the feet to the back.
 I had three cut paths, a rough cut, a detailed cut and another detail cut 90 degrees to the first detailed cut to provide a smoother edge.

 The wax cut really well!
 Except I broke a bit by accidentally going too deep on the Z-axis :'(

 I created a negative mold using oovoo.
 I used a piece of clay I created a spout to pour the casting in later.
 I mixed Part A and Part B and set it into the wax cut out.
 I banged the mold against the table to get al the bubbles out.

 I waited two hours and unfortuantely the mold was still not set.
 Because I was impatient and had a meeting to run to in an hour and a half, I decided to speed up the process by putting the mold in the toaster oven.
 While the oven was cooling down, I put the wax with the oovoo in the oven after checking with a spare piece of wax that the wax would not melt.
 After 15 minutes, the oovoo was cured enough to remove.
 I removed the oovoo and placed only the oovoo in the oven at 300 degrees.
 After another 5 minutes the oovoo was completely cured!